 If you ever dreamed of opening a retail store, that doesn't have to be put on hold because you're a stay-at-mom.
 The Internet has made it possible to sell products from any location, including your house.
 The United States Postal Service even offers Carrier Pickup services that will pick your packages at your house making it simple to run a retail business from home.
 Your children can even help out with the work from home business by packing orders and getting them ready to mail.

-If you have a passion for writing, now is a great time to write an eBook or print book, and sell it online.
+Information products come in many forms.
+One of the easiest to create is an eBook or print book, and sell it online.
 If you're interested in book publishing but aren't sure about writing, you can hire ghostwriter.
-Selling eBooks, in particular, is ideal for the busy mom, but purchase and delivery can be done automatically, saving you the hassle of shipping.
+Selling eBooks, in particular, is ideal for the busy mom, because purchase and delivery can be done automatically, saving you the hassle of shipping.
 But you can even sell print books through Amazon and other online retailers if you use a print-on-demand service.
-Again, the book is ordered, printed and mailed, by the service.

 4. Start a Niche Blog